near/near-workspaces-rs/README.md

 ```

 ## Examples
-Some examples can be found `examples/src/*.rs` to run it standalone.
+Some examples can be found in `examples/src/*.rs` to run it standalone.

-To run the NFT example, run:
+To run the NFT example, execute:
 ```
 cargo run --example nft
 ```